Next meeting : 13th of September 2010 : Paul Mellor : Digital Photograph Editing

 • publicity, including maintenance of the "Announce" mailing list used to promote the Club's activities to a circulation extending beyond Club members

-• preparing and circulating an agenda for Annual and Extraordinary General Meetings of the Club
+• preparing and circulating an agenda for the AGM and any EGMs

 • ensuring minutes of Committee meetings are taken